gjm826f8/NUS-IT5007-Project/finalFullProject/README.md

 ### 3.1 Landing Page <a id='section3.1'></a>
 **Navigation**:

- - Whole Unit: click to see listing of whole unit for rent
- - Rooms: click to see rooms for rent
+ - Home: Direct to landing page
+ - Properties: A display of all available properties
- - Map-Based Search: click to view properties based on map
+ - Map-Based Search: Visit Map-Based Search Service
- - Post: click to post a property
- - Login: click to login
+ - Login: click to login as agent or tenant

 **Search**:

- - by MRT
- - by Price
- - by how many Bedrooms
+ - by Address
  - by Property Type
+ - by Bedroom Number
+ - by Maximum Price

 **Listing**:
-Listing of new posts
+Listing of related Properties

 ### 3.2 Map-Based Search <a id='section3.2'></a>
 In this projet, this is the most important function which allows user to view for rental house in a map.
 We use Google Map API to show the map and mark all the properties in Singapore.
 In this page, there is the same navigation bar as the landing page on the top of the website.
 On the left hand side we have house information, and on the other side of the web page we have google map.